 The following information is disclosed for Goldman Sachs Asia Bank Limited (the "Company"), a restricted licence bank, as part of the accompanying information to the financial statements to comply with the Banking (Disclosure) Rules.
 The publication of the Company's Unaudited Disclosure Statement is governed by the Company's disclosure policy, which has been approved by the Board of Directors (the "Board").
-The disclosure policy sets out the governance and internal controls over the publication of the information, to ensure that such information is relevant and adequate to convey an accurate impression of the Company's state of affairs and risk profile.
+The disclosure policy sets out the governance and internal controls over the publication of the Company's state of affairs and risk profile.
 While the Unaudited Disclosure Statement is not required to be audited, the document has been subject to independent review to ensure that the information is not false or misleading in any material respect.